Meeting Time: July 23, 2024 at 9:00am PDT

 • Default_avatar

-Traci Hoke about 1 month ago
+Traci Hoke 3 months ago

 I’m stating my protest on the wage raises for both the CEO and Board of Supervisors.
 I can barely make ends meet for me and my family.
 I live in a rundown apartment that is a health concern and can’t afford to move due to cost of living being so high in this county.
 I am also on food stamps due to cost of living being so high.
 These officials do not worry about cost of living based on the salary they currently receive.
 Who will speak for the little people with families trying to get by each month.
 1% is not enough to make a difference in pay, especially when taxes take so much out, and cost of living is so high.
 They are greedy and do not need more money.
 This county needs help and not by raising the wages of overpaid bureaucrats.
 Help the people who are the backbone of this institution.
 Thank you for your time.